shader-slang/slang/docs/cpu-target.md

 For pass through compilation of C/C++ this mechanism allows any functions marked for export to be directly queried.

+For a complete example on how to execute CPU code using `spGetEntryPointHostCallable` look at code in `example/cpu-hello-world`.

 ABI
 ===